Act2gether

 What Participants Said

 "Looking back, I realised that this project and the tools in the project have taught me far more than how to launch an initiative.
-It taught me that even in challenging realities we have the right to dream, to survive, to grow — and to succeed."
+It taught me that even in challenging realities we have the right to dream, to survive, to grow and to succeed.
+What stays with me is knowing that even as teens we can change reality and make the world better."

 "Being a mentor was a huge privilege.
 Guiding motivated teens who want real change based on learning and understanding their rights gave me deep meaning.
-The project brings out strengths often hidden in teens — turning dreams into action."
+The project and tools are unique because they bring out strengths often hidden in teens: believing in their capacities; turning dreams into action; learning not only for knowledge but for change and impact."

 Rina, Mentor